stefanspringer1/SwiftXML/README.md

 ## Getting started

-Define the dependency in `Package.swift`:
+Define the dependency in `Package.swift` e.g. with a certain minimal version number (below the next major number):

 ```swift
     dependencies: [